lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ![Robot](/assets/artificial-intelligence.jpg)

-These personal notes are broadly intended to cover the basics for machine learning and artificial intelligence.
+These are my personal notes, broadly intended to cover the basics for machine learning and artificial intelligence.

 Some caveats:
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
 * These notes are generated for markdown, so they unfortunately lack snazzy interactivity.
+* Part of this material is adapted, sometimes directly copied, from elsewhere.
+I have tried to give credit where due.

 **What is Machine Learning?**